-The ALIF100T unit is designed to be as flexible as possible.
+The ALIF101T unit is designed to be as flexible as possible.
 It can either operate using an optional external power adapter (see page 3) or derive all of its power from its two USB plugs.
-The main advantage offered by using an external power adapter is that it allows the ALIF100T unit to be active before the host computer; thus allowing a remote user to access the host's initial boot up and access the BIOS menu, when required.
+The main advantage offered by using an external power adapter is that it allows the ALIF101T unit to be active before the host computer; thus allowing a remote user to access the host's initial boot up and access the BIOS menu, when required.

 If powered by USB only, then both the black and red USB plugs need to be connected.
-If powered by external power adapter, only the black USB plug needs to be connected, for signal purposes.
+If powered by external power adapter, only the black Hi-Speed USB plug needs to be connected, for signal purposes.
+Whenever, the external power adapter is attached and connected, for signal purposes.
 Whenever, the external power adapter is attached and operating, then power will be taken from it rather than the USB plugs.
 There is no problem if the red USB plug remains connected while the power adapter is used.